-There is a point that every immigrant family reaches but I have never seen discussed — the moment when there is no more first generation to ask the questions that shape every descendent: why did you come here, what was your life like, do you ever regret it?
+There is a point that every immigrant family reaches but I have never seen discussed — the moment when there is no more first generation to ask the questions that shape every descendant: why did you come here, what was your life like, do you ever regret it?
 I have been wondering what it means to reach this point.

 My grandma tells me that when she first arrived in Tāmaki Makaurau at the age of nineteen, she took the tram to English classes on Queen Street after work.
 The first word she learned was apple.
 She loved the classes, not because she liked learning English, but because they were the only time during the week that she saw other Chinese girls her age.
 She tells me about running the fruit shop on Karangahape Road in the 1960s, how some customers were kind and others were unkind, how early her family got up, how tired she always was.
 As a child, she rarely left her village.
 She remembers the arrival of the Japanese and drinking a cabbage soup she hated every winter.
 She cried all night after her father pulled her out of school because he did not believe girls needed educating.
-As an adult, she travelled all over the world and lived in a chilly house in St Heliers and had three children of her own, two of whom have had children with white partners, and not one of whom has become a medical doctor.
+As an adult, she travelled all over the world and lived in a chilly house in St Heliers and had three children of her own, two of whom have had children with white partners, and not one of whom has become a doctor or accountant.
 She left China involuntarily, because her parents thought the family would have a better life here — and in every way you could tell from the outside, they did.

 Since I was very young, I have been asked by other New Zealanders where I am from and thought, in my quietest voice, I am from here, like you.
 But that is a different response from the one my grandma would give.
-My grandma loves Aotearoa, but she has always known she is not white, and has chosen to defend her otherness, rather than quash it, which is an attitude I am still learning to emulate.
+My grandma has always known she is not white, and has chosen to defend her otherness, rather than quash it, which is an attitude I am still learning to emulate.
 Mostly, though, I don’t think of my grandma as a nexus of racial and political identity.
 Mostly, she is an old lady I love very much, whose death will make me really sad.

 I go round to stay the night.
 She puts on The Chase and we eat bowls of wonton | 馄饨 unfurling their skirts in a golden broth, and a big shared plate of vegetables.
 She looks at my acne scars and says nothing, because she knows that white people who love each other do not comment on each other’s physical misfortunes, and part of me is white.
 I choke down the bitter melon that I find so inedible, because I know Chinese people believe it to be good for you, and she is Chinese.
 She forms sentences in English, just for me.
 I form (terrible) sentences in Cantonese, just for her.
 After dinner, I take a shower and as I’m getting in, I look at my hairy white girl legs and my pink feet with the painted nails, the sort of limbs that belong to a granddaughter she would never have had if she had stayed in China, and I think, I am her granddaughter and she is my grandmother and we love each other in just the way we should, just as people love other people everywhere, respecting each other’s mysteries.
 We are not what we would have imagined, but we are still each other’s.